haltcase/logger-neue/readme.md

 const logger2 = loggerNeue()
 ```

-The difference is that `LoggerNeue` is the raw class, and the default export is a wrapper
+The difference is that `LoggerNeue` is the raw class, and the default export is a
-function that provides helpful type information based on your provided level definitions.
+wrapper function that [provides helpful type information][impl] based on your provided
+level definitions.

 > **Arguments**